raghav-kamboj/POV-Ray/README.md

 # Tutorial of POV-Ray

 ## Contents:
 1. Introduction to POV-Ray
 2. Downloading and Interface Familiarization
+3. Basic Scene Structure
-3. Basic 3D Shapes
+4. Basic 3D Shapes
-4. Transformations
+5. Transformations
-5. Texture and Pigments
+6. Texture and Pigments
-6. Boolean Operations
+7. Boolean Operations
-7. Lighting and Camera Setup
+8. Lighting and Camera Setup
-8. The Mini Project
+9. The Mini Project

+---

 ### 1. Introduction to POV-Ray: